lizardking/LD2410Async/dox/Operation Modes.md

 ﻿
 # LD2410 Operation Modes

-The LD2410 has several operation modes.
-Normal detection mode, engginnering/enhance detection mode and configuration mode.
-In each mode the sensor behaves differently.
+The LD2410 has several operation modes, which have differen behaviour.

 ## Normal Detection Mode